VoronDesign/Voron-2/mods/warriorofwire/bmg_direct_drive/README.md

 gumby_mount.stl | Print solid.
 No supports.
 fan_mount.stl | Print with vent face down.
 No supports.

+## Assembly
+1. Hold the ALU plate to the plastic plate, mark your spot where the left carriage bolt head will be and drill your ALU plate.
+Should be about 6mm diameter.
+Size here is not critical, it just needs to clear your socket head bolt.
+A stepped drill bit is awesome for this.
+2. Bolt the ALU plate to the gumby_mount.
+Your m3x6 goes on the bottom left hole.
+That location has to be flush with the back or it interferes with the carriage.
+3. If you have an M3 tap, tap the bottom holes on your hotend fan.
+4. Bolt the plate to your carriage.
+Sorry, the m3 nuts don't stay put very well and the space is too small for your fingers.
+5. In whatever order you like, bolt the BMG-m to the stepper through the ALU plate, bolt the Mosquito to the BMG-m, bolt the hotend fan to the Mosquito under the BMG-m.
+6. Bolt the fan_mount to the hotend fan.
+Yo dawg I heard you liked fans...
+7. Bolt the 40mm blower to the fan_mount. (m2.5's)
+8. Wire to taste.
+9. Set esteps to 415 per Bondtech, reset the X/Y location of your touch probe.
+10. Print!

 ## Known Issues
 * Putting it together is a nuisance.
 * You have to drill a hole in your Bondtech aluminum plate for the left Voron mount screw.
 Just do it; it's only aluminum.
+* It's DD so the tool head is a little heavier than the stock bowden.
+The mass is distributed differently, so it's not a straightforward comparison but generally you'll want somewhat lower acceleration & jerk settings.
+You can still print at high speeds but you need to consider mass direction changes.